Magna Eletrocasting Ltd Management Discussions.

 Magna has adopted a comprehensive and integrated risk mitigation and management process.
 The risk mitigation measures are placed before the Audit Committee and the Board for its periodical review and improvements.

 Internal control systems and their adequacy:

-Magna is having well established Internal Control Systems and from the annual business plan, detailed budgets for revenue and capital for each month/ quarter is determined.
-The actual performances are reviewed and compared with budget, the deviations from there is addressed properly.
+Magna is having well established and adequate Internal Control Systems commensurate to the size of the business.
+The actual performances are reviewed and compared with budget, the deviations from there is addressed regularly.
 Magna is also having established internal audit team, statutory audit teams and Audit Committee of Board of Directors to control internal systems adequately.

 The view expressed herein may be forward looking within the legal frame-work, but the actual results may differ from what has been expressed due to various factors.
 The information given herein is based on information available with the Company and its judgement.
 This judgement depends upon the Companys perception.
 Any investment by shareholders/ investors should therefore be based on their individual analysis.